go-arlo/go-arlo-swarm/src/go_arlo_agency/trend_sage/instructions.md

    - Use "traction" instead of "Alt Rank"
    - Use "recent tweets" instead of specific tweet counts
    - Focus on engagement metrics, not tweet volume
-   - Never mention tweets analyzed count or sentiment_score in summary
+   - Never mention tweets analyzed count in summary
    - Always prefix warnings with "WARNING:"
-   - Use "limited visibility into sentiment pending more active discussions" for low data scenarios
+   - Use "limited visibility into community activity pending more active discussions" for low data scenarios
    - Use "overall social presence indicates more momentum needed from the community" for low engagement
    - Never use phrases like "insufficient data", "not tracked", or "technical issues"
    - Never recommend "manual verification"